orien/bean-matchers/readme.md

 Special attention has been given to the readability of these matchers.
 It is important that our tests describe the intent of the code being tested.

-Bean Matchers is released under the [BSD License](http://opensource.org/licenses/bsd-license).
+Bean Matchers is released under the [New BSD License](http://opensource.org/licenses/BSD-3-Clause).

 Quick Start
 -----------